 375 Kilburn High Road

-The online events proved a success and so for this coming season we are going alternate between live events at our old home, Upstairs at the North London Tavern, and online via Zoom.
+During the lockdown Player Playwright went online.
+The online events proved a success and so for this coming season we plan to alternate between live events at our traditional home, Upstairs at the North London Tavern, and online via Zoom.

 When Player Playwrights was founded in 1948 its aim was laid down as follows: